premalathavenkatesan17/customer-segmentation-kmeans/README.md

 ## 📄 Conclusion

-This project demonstrates the use of the **K-Means Clustering algorithm** for customer segmentation.
-By grouping customers based on their annual income and spending behavior, the project provides meaningful insights into customer patterns and supports data-driven business decision-making.
+This project demonstrates the application of the **K-Means Clustering algorithm for customer segmentation**.

+By analyzing customer annual income and spending behavior, the algorithm successfully groups customers with similar characteristics into meaningful clusters.

+The results provide valuable insights into customer behavior and can help businesses develop targeted marketing strategies, improve customer engagement, and support better decision-making.

+This project also demonstrates the practical application of **Unsupervised Machine Learning**, **data preprocessing**, **feature scaling**, and **data visualization**.